zebrunner/legacy-documentation/docs/dashboards_and_widgets.md

 4. The **“Name”** and **“Text”** fields will be filled by default, still you can change them.
 5. Fill in the **“Recipients”** field (unlimited number of emails per time).
 6. Press the **“Send”** button.

-7. Pop-up message **“Email was successfully sent”** will appear in the lower-right corner of the window.
+A pop-up message **“Email was successfully sent”** will appear in the lower-right corner of the window.

 ### Change widget placement or resize widget
 To change a widget placement within a dashboard area, perform the following steps: